CMU’s Frequently Asked Questions

 02 WHY WAS CMU SET UP?

 CMU was created in 1998 to bring together everyone working in music, from the suits at the biggest music, digital and media firms, to the people keeping it very real in the grass roots music community – whether they be artists, songwriters, gig or club promoters, bedroom producers or label owners, bloggers, fanzine editors, college-based DJs, radio presenters or music critics, or simply those obsessive and vocal music fans which marketing types like to call ‘opinion formers’.

-Eighteen years on, we continue to provide all these people with an ‘insider guide’ to the music business and all it creates – ensuring everyone has equal access to information on all the latest corporate wheelings and dealings, copyright shenanigans, digital music innovations, streaming upturns and retail downfalls, media and label launches and revamps, appointments, signings, releases, tours, litigation, arrests, feuds, fisticuffs and incidents of tabloid note, the drinking, the drug taking, the inappropriate remarks, and, let’s not forget, the creation, launch and response of and to the very finest new music, of all kinds.
+Nearly two decades on, we continue to provide all these people with an ‘insider guide’ to the music business and all it creates – ensuring everyone has equal access to information on all the latest corporate wheelings and dealings, copyright shenanigans, digital music innovations, streaming upturns and retail downfalls, media and label launches and revamps, appointments, signings, releases, tours, litigation, arrests, feuds, fisticuffs and incidents of tabloid note, the drinking, the drug taking, the inappropriate remarks, and, let’s not forget, the creation, launch and response of and to the very finest new music, of all kinds.

 As you can see, it’s quite a wide remit.
 We keep ourselves busy.

 03 HOW DO I ACCESS CMU